slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README.md

 Inserting such SD card and booting the RPi5 can be done safely, with the following caveat: the boot sequence **might** use the NVM's `/boot/firmware` partition.
 "*Cold*" boot and rebooting seem to behave the same.

-As a result, some essentual configuration could be inherited from the NVM resident OS - for example, SD card's machine name is "*urt*", and the system booted under the name "*plucky*":
+As a result, some essential configuration could be inherited from the NVM resident OS - for example, SD card's machine name is "*urt*", and the system booted under the name "*plucky*":
 ```
 ros@plucky:~$ df -k
 Filesystem     1K-blocks     Used Available Use% Mounted on